AABoyles/bettermath/README.md

 ## TESTS

-[We got some of those too.](http://aaboyles.github.io/bettermath/test) Coverage isn't awesome, but it's a work in progress.
+[We got some of those too.](http://aaboyles.github.io/bettermath/tests/unit) Coverage isn't awesome, but it's a work in progress.

+Oh, in addition to unit testing, [benchmark testing](http://aaboyles.github.io/bettermath/tests/benchmark) is also on the to-do list.

 ## INSPIRATION